AbdullatifJamous891/tic-tac-toe/README.md

 #a popular game

-#this game has developed by using a vanilla javascrip, html, css
+#this game has developed using a vanilla javascrip, html, css

 #in this game there are player(Human) against Computer